emailbox/convomail_app/README.md

 1. Build the project, then download and install the created Android build (.ipk).
 Takes about 30 seconds.
 [Use a barcode scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android&hl=en) for easy download!

 ## Design and Debugging
-Try out [debug.phonegap.com](http://debug.phonegap.com) (super buggy and slow, but a useful HTML view) or
+Try out [debug.phonegap.com](http://debug.phonegap.com) (super buggy and slow, but a useful HTML view) or open up index.html in your browser and use the native developer tools.

 ## Server-side
 By default the basic server is used.
 If you want to run your own server: